 I use ConvertKit to send blog updates and newsletters to my own email list.
 I like its uncluttered, no-nonsense approach.
 I also like that ConvertKit is a conscious company dedicated to enabling creative people to make a living through their art.
 I’ll always support that.
 It’s just the right size for solopreneurs.

 Online courses are “it” these days, and Thinkific is an all-in-one platform for creating and marketing your own courses.
 Email automations help you keep the lessons coming and your students engaged.

 I switched to DreamHost because its user-friendly interface makes everything about my website easy to manage.
 The basic shared hosting is super cheap, but the pricier DreamPress hosting plan (which I use) provides greater security, faster site loading, and more, including a staging site for testing and making changes before going live with them.
-Use this link to get $50 off unlimited shared hosting.

 An annual Thrive Themes membership gives you everything you need to create an attractive, conversion-oriented website.
 This site is built with it.
 Included plugins provide a wide range of functions — lead generation, testimonials, a countdown timer, a headline optimizer, and more — so you don’t need to buy those plugins from another vendor and risk potential conflicts.